pspreethi/Uber_Lyft_Price_Analytics/README.md

 3. Run the provided Jupyter notebooks for data preprocessing, exploratory analysis, and modeling.
 4. Modify the code to explore additional insights or improve model performance.

-Feel free to reach out for questions or collaborations!